ehetherington/libtinylogger/README.md

 $ DESTDIR=/tmp/destdir make install
 ```

-libtinylogger static and dynamic librarys will be installed in $DESTDIR/usr/local/lib
+libtinylogger static and dynamic libraries will be installed in $DESTDIR/usr/local/lib
 and the header file will be installed into $DESTDIR/usr/local/include.

 If you have doxygen, man pages can be made and installed into /usr/local/man.